arnoldhao/dreamcreator/README_en.md

 | Browser Automation | <a href="https://playwright.dev/" target="_blank" rel="noreferrer">Playwright</a> |
 | Channel Access | <a href="https://telegram.org/" target="_blank" rel="noreferrer">Telegram</a> / <a href="https://github.com/mymmrac/telego" target="_blank" rel="noreferrer">telego</a> |

-These projects, and the maintainers behind them, make it possible for Dream Creator to connect desktop workflows, media processing, automation, and channel access into one evolving system.
+These projects, and the maintainers behind them, make it possible for DreamCreator to connect desktop workflows, media processing, automation, and channel access into one evolving system.

 ## Collaboration